mmccthomas/Pythonista_games/README.md

 Pieceword
 ---------
+A personal favourite.
-3x3 word tiles jumbled on a grid.
+3x3 word tiles are jumbled on a 15x21 grid.
 Use the clues to rearrange them.
+Touch and dragging tile causes the tiles to swap position

 Entry point : Word_Games/PieceWord.py